Window : Print

 |TO EXPRESS INTEREST IN THIS POSITION CLICK HERE|

-Water Service Technician I
+Water System Operator I

 Under general supervision, maintains water meters, reads meters and records readings; assists in the installation, repair and replacement of water mains, water meters, fire hydrants and other water facilities; computes water consumption; and performs related work as required.

-The Water Service Technician I is the entry/journey level class in the series, distinguished from the Technician II in that the Technician I does not regularly operate heavy equipment in the construction or perform repair work to the water system.
+The Water System Operator I is the entry/journey level class in the series, distinguished from the Technician II in that the Technician I does not regularly operate heavy equipment in the construction or perform repair work to the water system.
 Assignments are generally limited in scope and require the incumbent to make choices or decisions within established procedures and/or policies.
 As experience accrues, the incumbent performs with increasing independence.
 Work requires incumbent to exercise some judgment in selecting appropriate established guidelines to follow; significant deviations require prior approval.
 Interpretation of general administrative or operational policies is sometimes necessary.

 Examples of Essential Duties